mfnalex/ChestSort/README.md

 # ChestSort
-First 1.13 compatible Minecraft-/Spigot-Plugin to allow automatic chest sorting.
+1.13 compatible Minecraft-/Spigot-Plugin to allow automatic chest sorting.

 ## About
 Tired of sorting your chests?
 Let's spend less time on organizing, and more on playing!